-We judged these machines according to their cleaning power, portability, noise, and ease of use.
+We judged these machines according to cleaning power, portability, noise, and ease of use.
 When considering your purchase, it's essential to contemplate the types of tasks you will be using one of these machines for and how tough they might be.
 One feature or function of a pressure washer could be essential to you but useless to others.

 However, because these jobs are very subjective and difficult to recreate, we devised a series of repeatable tests.
-We timed how long it took each model to remove a certain amount of dirt from a given area to give us some rough numbers to compare the machines to one another.
-Next, we calculated each model's cleaning units, which is defined as pounds per square inch of pressure multiplied by the gallons per minute of flow.
+We timed how long it took each model to remove a certain amount of dirt from a given section of carpet to give us some rough numbers to compare the machines to one another.
+Next, we calculated each model's cleaning units, defined as pounds per square inch of pressure multiplied by the gallons per minute of flow.

-That said, some of the heaviest models ending up scoring decently because they featured the biggest wheels, tires, and the nicest handles for rolling around on the ground.
-The models that scored the lowest in our evaluation were the ones that fell in the middle — versions with a medium weight and undersized wheels.
+That said, some of the heaviest models earned respectable scores because they feature the biggest wheels, tires, and handiest handles for rolling around.
+The models that scored the lowest were the ones that fell in the middle — versions with medium weight and undersized wheels.
 This type is a pain to get in and out of a vehicle by yourself and is also difficult to roll around rough surfaces like dirt, grass, or gravel.
 Finally, we looked at their dimensions and considered how easy they are to store.

 The Greenworks GPW1501 and the Ryobi RY141612 scored well for portability on account of their compact size and low weight.
 These models lack wheels altogether, which works out since they have handles and are painless to pick up.
 The RY141612's stout profile makes it a cinch to store on a shelf or in the back of a vehicle, especially if you detach the wand and hose.